Skip to content

 I am ready to apply! - Rolling Application Process

 To get to know you a little bit and your interest in being part of the OA Orientation team, we have included several brief essays in our application.
 If you have served on Support or Command in a previous year, you do NOT need to complete the essays.
-We recommend that you write them all first and then cut and paste them into your application to avoid any technical issues.
+Here are the questions:

 • Being either a Command Center or Support Team member requires that you be part of a team working closely together.
 Describe your experiences in working as part of a team.